acegiak/WhisperFollow/readme.txt

 The links it aggregates are the ones from your blogroll with rss feed data.
 Reblogs are automatically in the "whispers" category which can be excluded from pages if you like using plugins like [Simply-Exclude](http://wordpress.org/extend/plugins/simply-exclude/).

-This plugin depends on the plugins indieweb-custom-taxonomy and json-api If you havent got them, you'll have issues.
+This plugin will be updated to be ostatus compatible working with the [ostatus-for-wordpress](http://wordpress.org/extend/plugins/ostatus-for-wordpress/) plugin.

 == Installation ==

 This section describes how to install the plugin and get it working.